-The total pension liability was determined by an actuarial valuation as of June 30, 2021, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2015 to June 30, 2018:
+The total pension liability was determined by an actuarial valuation as of June 30, 2022, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2018 to June 30, 2021:

-Actuarial Cost Method: Individual Entry Age Mortality rates: Post retirement: Pub-2010 Above-Median Income General Healthy Retiree Mortality tables, sex distinct, with scaling factors of 102 percent for males and 98 percent for females, and the MP-2018 two-dimensional generational mortality improvement scale, providing a margin for future mortality improvements.
+Actuarial Cost Method: Entry Age Normal Mortality rates : Post retirement: Pub-2010 Above-Median Income General Healthy Retiree Mortality tables, sex distinct, with no scaling factors, and the MP-2021 two-dimensional generational mortality improvement scale, providing a margin for future mortality improvements.
 Pre-retirement: Included terminated vested members prior to attaining age 50.
-Pub-2010 Above-Median Income General Employee Mortality tables, sex distinct, with scaling factors of 99 percent for males and females, and the MP-2018 two-dimensional generational mortality improvement scale.
-This assump- tion provides a margin for future mortality improvements.
-Future mortality improvements are reflected by projecting the base mortality tables forward from the year 2010 using the MP-2018 projection scale.
+Pub-2010 Above-Median Income General Employee Mortality tables, sex distinct, with no scaling factors, and the MP-2021 two-dimensional generational mortality improvement scale.
+This assumption provides a margin for future mortality improvements.
+Future mortality improvements are reflected by projecting the base mortality tables forward from the year 2010 using the MP-2021 projection scale.
 Inflation: 2.25% Investment rate of return: 6.5% Salary increases: 2.5% per year (consisting of an inflation component of 2.25% per year, a productivity / merit / promotion component of 0.25% per year).
 Group size growth rate: 0.0% Post-retirement increase: Tier 1: 3.0% per year, compounded annually.
 Tier 2: 3.0% per year or the annual change in the Consumer Price Index, whichever is less, compounded annually.